mysterypaintwo/rookbot/SETUP.md

 - Use `pm2 list` to monitor running processes.
 - Ensure your Raspberry Pi is in a stable environment with proper cooling and power supply for 24/7 operation.

----

-Now you have each step in a separate markdown file.
-You can upload these individual files to your GitHub repository and use them as step-by-step guides.